shraddhaachaube/data-science-with-python/README.md

-# Data Science Internship
+# Data Science with Python

-This repo contains my weekly tasks for the Data Science internship.
+This repo contains my weekly tasks for the Data Science with Pyhton internship.

 ## About